Francesco Cossiga: After the presidency

 In February 1998, Cossiga created the Democratic Union for the Republic (UDR), a Christian democratic political party, declaring it to be politically central.
 The UDR was a crucial component of the majority that supported the Massimo D'Alema cabinet in October 1998, after the fall of the Romano Prodi's government which lost a vote of confidence.
 Cossiga declared that his support for D'Alema was intended to end the conventional exclusion of the former communist leaders from the premiership in Italy.

 In 1999 UDR was dissolved and Cossiga returned to his activities as a Senator, with competences in the Military Affairs' Commission.

 In May 2006, Cossiga gave his support to the formation of Prodi's second government.
 In the same month, he brought in a bill that would allow the region of South Tyrol to hold a referendum, where the local electorate could decide whether to remain within the Republic of Italy, take independence, or become part of Austria again.

 On 27 November 2006, he resigned from his position as a lifetime senator.
 His resignation was, however, rejected on 31 January 2007 by a vote of the Senate.

-In May 2008, Cossiga voted in favor of the government of Silvio Berlusconi.
+In May 2008, Cossiga voted in favour of the government of Silvio Berlusconi.